 Adjacent to the Sulk Institute and situated on the southwest edge of Torrey Pines Preserve, is the world-class Torrey Pines Golf Course, with its two gorgeous municipal 18-hole championship courses that have been featured on the PGA tour.

-Where is La Jolla
+Geting to La Jolla

 La Jolla is located one hour 45 minutes from Los Angeles, and two hours 15 minutes from the San Fernando Valley.
-Traditional hotel and motel lodging is available in the city if you choose to make it a weekend trip or family vacation.
+Traditional hotel and motel lodging are available in the city if you choose to make it a weekend trip or family vacation.